 - 3.1 EEs are appointed by the Academic Quality and Standards Committee (AQSC).
-AQSC receives nominations from the relevant Schools.
+AQSC receives nominations from the relevant Centre.
 There will be one, or occasionally two, EEs per approved programme.
-One currently appointed EE who is nearing the end of their tenure, or a previously appointed EE whose tenure ended in the past 3 years, will be appointed by AQSC to act as the IEE and attend the UECs in June and September. - 3.2 Before making such a nomination, the Dean of the School, or the relevant Programme Manager, would normally informally approach the proposed appointee to ensure that he/she is willing to serve as EE. - 3.3 It is expected that the nomination to AQSC will consist of the submission of a full CV, any relevant supporting documentation and a letter of recommendation from the School concerned.
+The IEE, will be appointed by AQSC to act as the IEE and attend the UECs in June and September. - 3.2 Before making such a nomination, the Centre Head, or the relevant Programme Manager, would normally informally approach the proposed appointee to ensure that he/she is willing to serve as EE. - 3.3 It is expected that the nomination to AQSC will consist of the submission of a full CV, any relevant supporting documentation and a letter of recommendation from the Centre concerned.
 Following approval by AQSC, an official letter of appointment will be sent to the EE by the Academic Registrar as well as relevant supporting documents, e.g. the EE's Handbook, Programme Specification and the most recent Annual Programme Manager's Report. - 3.4 EEs, including the IEE, are normally appointed for a period of 4 years.
 An exceptional extension of one year is possible to ensure continuity, in particular in collaborative arrangements.
-Where a School wishes to propose an extension to the tenure of an EE, this should be made in writing to AQSC stating reasons for the extension.
+Where a Centre wishes to propose an extension to the tenure of an EE, this should be made in writing to AQSC stating reasons for the extension.
 Sufficient time should be allowed for the approval process to be completed before the relevant academic session begins.
-AQSC may decide to extend, exceptionally, the tenure of the IEE beyond the 4 years. - 3.5 An exceptional extension to an EE's tenure will be no longer than one academic year. - 3.6 The appointment of an EE will not normally extend beyond 3 years after retirement and candidates must provide sufficient evidence of continuing involvement in the academic area in question, and with current developments in HE teaching, learning and assessment. - 3.7 To avoid potential conflicts of interest (e.g. caused by close involvement with the University which might compromise objectivity), and to ensure that EEs remain impartial in judgement, EEs will not be appointed if they are any of the following: - i. former staff or students of the University, unless a period of 5 years has elapsed and all students taught by or with the EE have completed their programme(s). - ii. a member of a governing body or committee of the University or one of its collaborative partners, or a current employee of the University or one of its collaborative partners.
+AQSC may decide to extend, exceptionally, the tenure of the IEE beyond the 4 years. - 3.5 An exceptional extension to an EE's tenure will be no longer than one academic year. - 3.6 The appointment of an EE will not normally extend beyond 3 years after retirement and candidates must provide sufficient evidence of continuing involvement in the academic area in question, and with current developments in HE teaching, learning and assessment. - 3.7 To avoid potential conflicts of interest (e.g. caused by close involvement with the University which might compromise objectivity), and to ensure that EEs remain impartial in judgement, EEs will not be appointed if they are any of the following: - i. former staff or students of the University, unless a period of 5 years has elapsed and all students taught by or with the EE have completed their programme(s). - ii. a member of a governing body or committee of the University or one of its collaborative partners, or a current employee of the University or one of its collaborative partners. - iii. anyone with a close professional, contractual or personal relationship with a member of staff or student involved with the provision.
+This may include anyone closely (personally or corporately)

-- iii. anyone with a close professional, contractual or personal relationship with a member of staff or student involved with the provision.
-This may include anyone closely (personally or corporately) associated with the sponsorship (financial or otherwise) of a student on the provision and anyone closely associated with placements or training forming part of the provision. - iv. anyone required to assess colleagues who are recruited as students to the provision. - v. anyone who is, or knows they will be, in a position to influence significantly the future of students on the provision. - vi. anyone significantly involved in recent or current substantive collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the provision.
+associated with the sponsorship (financial or otherwise) of a student on the provision and anyone closely associated with placements or training forming part of the provision.

+- iv. anyone required to assess colleagues who are recruited as students to the provision. - v. anyone who is, or knows they will be, in a position to influence significantly the future of students on the provision. - vi. anyone significantly involved in recent or current substantive collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the provision.